 Old Down Country Park

-Set in beautiful countryside near Bristol, Old Down is home to farm animals, wandering peacocks, an excellent adventure playground, trampolines, an assault course, fairy garden, yurt (we saw Elsa in there once!) and a really nice restaurant.
+After ideas for a day out near Bristol in beautiful countryside?
+Old Down is home to farm animals, wandering peacocks, an excellent adventure playground, trampolines, an assault course, fairy garden, yurt (we saw Elsa in there once!) and a really nice restaurant.

 WWT Slimbridge